Roslynn Cobarrubias

-Roslynn has been a host at several globally live-streamed events including the Grammy/CBS 2010 red carpet live stream.
+Roslynn was a host at several globally live-streamed events including the Grammy/CBS 2010 red carpet live stream.
 In 2009, Roslynn was the co-host of the Alice in Wonderland "Almost Alice" concert broadcast.
 Most recently, she was featured in Billboard Magazine after co-producing a concert for Adweek 2011.

-In 2009 she was named one of Billboard Magazine's "Top 30 Music Industry Professionals Under 30" with Spotify Founder Daniel Ek & Justin Bieber manager Scooter Braun.
+In 2009, she was named one of Billboard Magazine's "Top 30 Music Industry Professionals Under 30" with Spotify Founder Daniel Ek & Justin Bieber manager Scooter Braun.
 In 2007, Roslynn was featured in The Source Magazine "Power 30" with the MySpace.com Co-Founders, Chris DeWolfe & Tom Anderson alongside Diddy and Russell Simmons.
 In 2009, she was featured on the cover of the Filipino newspaper, the Asian Journal.